aabluedragon/static-denser/README.md

 Adding this middleware will add the following logic for file serving:

-1. file.jpg is requested by device with DPR (window.devicePixelRatio) of 2 (by some html file, directly, or by appcache).
+1. file.jpg is requested by some html file running on a device with DPR (window.devicePixelRatio) of 2 for example (requested by AppCache, html img tag or anything else).
 2. The module reads the "2" DPR value from the URL (see how in the example below).
 3. The module will serve file@2x.jpg if it exists, or file.jpg if it does not.